 Measuring the degree of hearing impairment

-Audiologists carry out pure tone audiometry, recording the quietest pure tones from 250-8000 Hz a patient can hear to identify their hearing thresholds as the standard clinical measure of hearing impairment and establish whether hearing aids would be beneficial.
+Audiologists carry out pure tone audiometry, recording the quietest pure tones, usually from 250-8000 Hz, a patient can hear to identify their hearing thresholds as the standard clinical measure of hearing impairment and use those thresholds to initially set how much amplification a hearing aid should provide for that patient.
 Hearing aids help people with hearing impairments by amplifying sounds to make them louder and clearer.

-The audiogram provides a metric of basic hearing ability, helps visualise the impairment, and can also indicate certain types of hearing disorders, such as noise-induced hearing loss.
-One of the primary uses of the audiogram is to set the amplification of hearing aids to provide audibility for that person based on a formula (i.e., applying gain that counters that person’s hearing loss at each frequency).
+The audiogram provides a metric of basic hearing ability, helps visualise the impairment, and can also be an indicator for certain types of hearing disorders, such as noise-induced hearing loss.
+One of the primary uses of the audiogram is to set the amplification of hearing aids to provide audibility for that person based on a formula (i.e., applying gain that counters that person’s hearing loss at each frequency calculated from their hearing threshold at that frequency).

-In the following audiogram, the person has a binaural symmetrical hearing loss which would be categorised as mild at lower frequencies and severe at higher frequencies.
-Using the British Society of Audiology guidelines, averaging across five frequencies (250, 500, 1000, 2000, 4000) and taking the better ear, the person would be categorised as having a mild hearing loss (average 33 dB).
-In general, as in this example, hearing loss tends to be greater (worse) with increasing frequency for older adults and worsens with age at a rate of roughly 1 dB/year.
+In the following audiogram example, the person has a bilateral symmetrical hearing loss which would be categorised as mild at lower frequencies and severe at higher frequencies.
+Based on their four-frequency (500, 1000, 2000 & 4000 Hz) average in their better (left) ear, this person would be categorised as having a mild hearing loss (average 36 dB HL).
+In general, hearing loss tends to be greater (worse) with increasing frequency for older adults and worsens with age at a rate of roughly 1 dB/year.

 Note that the scale of an audiogram is in "dB HL" = "dB Hearing Level".
 This is not dB SPL; instead, it's relative to an international standard such that 0-dB is "normal hearing" at every frequency.
 For background see Why the Audiogram Is Upside-down | The Hearing Review and The Quest for Audiometric Zero | The Hearing Review

-Whilst, as the BSA guidelines note, ‘the ability to detect pure tones in a quiet environment is not in itself a reliable indicator of hearing disability and audiometric descriptors alone shall not be used as the measure of difficulties experienced' (p.
-27), the descriptors provide a useful summary of an individual’s hearing ability, and research shows generally consistent patterns of deficits (e.g. difficulty hearing speech in noisy environments, difficulty hearing out melodies/harmonies in music) within each category.
+As noted by British Society of Audiology guidelines, 'the ability to detect pure tones in a quiet environment is not in itself a reliable indicator of hearing disability and audiometric descriptors alone shall not be used as the measure of difficulties experienced' (p.
+27).
+Nevertheless, the descriptors provide a useful summary of an individual's hearing ability, and research shows generally consistent patterns of difficulties experienced (e.g., difficulty hearing speech in noisy environments, difficulty hearing out melodies/harmonies in music) within each category.
 PTA provides a quantitative measurement of hearing impairment necessary for use in the challenges.

 For further reading on hearing-aid compression, the following papers may be of interest: